davidkpiano/sassport/README.md

 - Specified exports get imported when you `@import 'that-module/specific-export'`.

 ## Managing Assets
 To specify where your assets are, configure the asset paths by using the `.assets(localAssetPath, remoteAssetPath)` method.
-Then, you can use the Sass helper function `asset-url($source, $module: null)` to generate the remote URL path.
+Then, you can use the Sass helper function `resolve-url($source, $module: null)` to generate the remote URL path.
 The `$source` is relative to the provided `localAssetPath`.

 **EXAMPLE:**
 ```js